aassaintpierre/Gatsby-blog/README.md

 The following functionality is completed:

 - [x] User can look into different post on the page.
-- [x] User can aclick a post and see the information about it.
+- [x] User can click a post and see the information about it.

 ## Open-source libraries used